qindianf2000/LazUnits/Indy10/Doc/Convert Indy10 Delphi to Lazarus.md

 These tips will help you successfully convert Indy10 Delphi to Lazarus projects

-- Most Delphi demos from the Internet include Indy VCL objects in the .dfm form.
+- Most Delphi demos from the Internet include Indy design-time objects in the .dfm form
-- My preference is not to use the Indy Lazarus package because it adds over a dozen tabs with VCL objects to the Lazarus IDE.
+- My preference is not to use the Indy Lazarus package because it adds many design-time tabs to the Lazarus IDE
+- Also, if you have issues converting from Delphi to Lazarus projects, this may help.
-- This explains how to remove the VCL objects after converting from Delphi to Lazarus.
+- This explains how to remove the design-time objects after converting from Delphi to Lazarus.

 ## Convert Delphi to Lazarus
 - Use the Lazarus "Convert Delphi Project" feature: http://wiki.freepascal.org/Delphi_Converter_in_Lazarus
-- My preference is to UN-Check Cross-Platform and Support Delphi, use other defaults

 ## Remove VCL Objects
 - Close Lazarus then open the .frm file with a text editor